chhenning/health_care/readme.md

 # Objective

-Capture the tables the in ACA plan.
+Capture the tables in the ACA plan.
 Instruct LLM to be as accurate as possible when understanding the struture of the table.

+The cost is around one cent.

+The JSON files are not altered in any way.

 ## Page 0